Special offer

 Read our editorial guidelines

 American companies such as Netflix, LinkedIn and Roku have successful unlimited paid holiday schemes, and as a result, many UK companies are considering whether to offer similar packages to their own employees.
-Offering employees unlimited paid holiday does not involve offering an employee an indefinite number of days off; instead, they can put in a request for holiday and you can decide the outcome based on their current performance.
+Offering employees unlimited paid holiday does not involve offering an employee an indefinite number of days off; instead, they can request holiday, and employers may approve time off in line with business needs and established policies.
 That way, if an employee works hard and stays one step ahead of their workload, unlimited paid holiday can become a great incentive for productivity.
 Whether or not unlimited holidays are right for your company depends very much on your current workplace culture.
 If your staff work irregular hours, such as troubleshooting in the evening, answering calls or attending workshops on the weekends, you might want to consider unlimited paid holiday as an option.
 It is especially worth considering if there is already clear communication in the workplace, for example your employee’s line manager has a good idea of what stage employees are at with a workload and/or project, when deadlines need to be met, and when the employee is planning to take some time off.
 As an employer, understanding the details of unlimited paid holiday will enable you to understand how it is best implemented.
 With UK employment law being different to the US, you must consider whether this new idea is a good fit for your business.
-This article will take you through the benefits of offering unlimited holidays, helping you to weigh up the potential pros and cons of offering it as part of your package.
+This article will take you through the benefits of offering unlimited holidays, outlining the potential pros and cons to help you assess whether it aligns with your workplace needs.

 Ready to get started?